 With regards to Commodus, he was nothing like his father Marcus Aurelius.
 Marcus was groomed from childhood to be an emperor, and many of his relatives loved him and helped him to learn many things.
 So, Marcus Aurelius was able to become the "Philosopher Emperor", as he has been called.
 Commodus however had no interest in the affairs of the state.
 He had lived a somewhat sheltered life and was spoiled by his parents.
 He was given virtually anything he wanted, and what he wanted was the pleasures of life as he knew them, wine, women, food, and perhaps, song.
 Commodus was a sex addict, and although officially he was married to Bruttia Crispina, he kept over 300 concubines and many of them, he got pregnant.

 In the genealogy given above, you will notice that Julianus Calpurnius Piso (Annius Verus III), father of Marcus Aurelius, also known in history as Marcus Annius Verus, wrote as 'Timothy', which in Greek is Timotheos (Latin - Timotheus), which means 'honoring (τιμαω) God' (θεοζ).
 In the New Testament, Marcus Aurelius is honored by Julius Piso (Julius Severus/Servianus), Marcus Aurelius' great uncle, in Revelation.
 In Revelation XVIII, Verse 16, Julius uses the word 'precious', which is 'Timious' (τιμιω) in Greek, meaning 'of Timothy', as Marcus Aurelius' father wrote as 'Timothy'.
-But immediately after the Timious, we see the Greek word 'Kai', which is 'and' in Greek, but the Greek I looked the same as the Latin l, so the word Kai could be viewed as the name 'Kal(purnius)'.
+But immediately after the Timious, we see the Greek word 'Kai', which is 'and' in Greek, but the Greek i looked the same as the Latin L, so the word Kai can be viewed as the name 'Kal(purnius)'.